Here are the Best Self Help Books For Men as recommended by 16 experts.

 That’s Not What I Meant!: How Conversational Style Makes or Breaks Relationships by Deborah Tannen.
 This is one of the best books out there regarding the communication differences that can cause conflict between genders.

-Reading this book will create greater understanding of communication styles and empathy for your partner and women.
+Reading this book will create a greater understanding of communication styles and empathy for your partner and women.

-The Essentials: your one stop shop for life improvement and success with women by Benjamin Ritter.
+The Essentials: your one-stop-shop for life improvement and success with women by Benjamin Ritter.